 You could get £30,000 tax-free while you train, either as a bursary or prestigious scholarship – or you could earn a salary of up to £25,000 while you train.
-Your eligibility for financial support, and the amount you can expect to receive, will depend on the subject you choose to teach and your degree classification or highest relevant academic qualification.
+Your eligibility for financial support, and the amount you can expect to receive, will depend on the subject you choose to teach and your degree classification.
 If your degree isn’t in the subject you wish to teach, you may be eligible for a funded course to increase your subject knowledge before starting your training.

 8. Other grants from charities and trusts

 There are literally thousands of charities and trusts in the UK which offer student grants for many different reasons.
 All charities have been set up with a specific purpose in mind, to help people from particular groups.
 If you meet their criteria, you might be eligible for a student grant.
 It is worth taking the time to do some research and see what is available.
 You can either look in the Guide to Educational Grants, a large book which you will find in the library or take a look at our member benefits, which gives you access to the information online.